 By the end of the session, participants will be able to:

-- Describe key findings in foundational elements of teaching and learning.
+- Describe the foundational elements of teaching and learning that supports this hot topic.

-- Discuss how a set of these key findings have been or could apply to their educational leadership setting/context.
+- Discuss how this hot topic has or could be applied to their educational leadership setting/context.

 For questions, feedback or to suggest topics and/or presenters, please contact: firstname.lastname@example.org